Skip to content

 • receiving and sending messages

 Each of those actions has a corresponding LSM hook.
-All LSM hooks are listed in the lsm_hooks.h header inside the Linux kernel source code.
-Each hook takes a number of arguments, which provide context based on which programs can implement policy decisions and are listed in the lsm_hook_defs.h header.
+Each hook takes a number of arguments, which provides context about the program and it's operation in order to implement policy decisions.
+The list of hooks with their arguments can be found in the lsm_hook_defs.h header.

 For example, consider the task_setnice hook, which has the following definition: